jhmorel/AlignToolkit/README.md

 ### Usage

 Once installed, the tools provided by Align Toolkit can be accessed through the `Object` menu in the 3D Viewport or via the shortcut keys assigned to each function.
 Refer to the documentation for detailed usage instructions and examples.

+### About the Addon

+This addon was designed for my personal convenience, primarily to streamline processes when modeling environments.
+It may contain bugs, and I would greatly appreciate if you could report them as we are actively working on fixing them and adding new features as they arise.

+This is a free-to-use tool, and I hope it proves useful.
+If you'd like to support me as a 3D artist, you can do so on Ko-fi: [ko-fi.com/jhmorel](https://ko-fi.com/jhmorel).

 ### License